rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

-Our function recives reference to original object and it is able
+Our function receives reference to original object and it is able
-to midify it.
+to modify it.
 The output of program is:

 `
 main.A{i:2}